afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 cuisine with their Northern neighbour: Galicia.
 The languages don't sound the same at all.
 In fact many people say the Portuguese phonetically resemble some kind of Slavic language.
 And to my ear this is completely true.
-The first day I kept wondering why everyone is speaking Polish around here.
+The first day I kept wandering why everyone is speaking Polish around here.
 Reasons for the similarity are coincidental: Slavic & Portuguese are stress-timed languages and feature many sounds like sh/zh and other constant clusters that make them sounds somewhat similar especially if are not paying much attention.